5 Self Care Rituals That Take Less Than 10 Minutes

 3 minutes · Before you check your phone

-Before your feet hit the floor, before the to-do list descends, before the day claims you — take three minutes for yourself.
+Before your feet hit the floor.
+Before the to-do list descends.
+Before the day claims you.

-This is not meditation.
+This isn't meditation.
 You don't have to clear your mind or achieve anything.
-You just have to breathe — consciously, intentionally — before the world asks anything of you.
+I still don't manage to clear mine.
+You just have to breathe — consciously, before the world asks anything of you.

-What this does: It activates your parasympathetic nervous system.
-It lowers cortisol.
-It tells your body that this day begins in peace, not panic.
-And it gives you sixty seconds of proof that you come first — at least for this one quiet moment.
+What this does: it activates your parasympathetic nervous system, lowers cortisol, and sends your body a signal that this day begins in something other than panic.
+Three minutes of proof that you come first — at least in this one quiet moment before everything else starts.

 02. The Beauty Pause